Find out how One Good Idea is linked to the curriculum for both primary and post primary students.

 One Good Idea has strong links to many aspects of the Primary curriculum taking in elements of Science, Geography, Art, Music and Drama.
 You will find lesson plan suggestions in the fact sheet downloads under each One Good Idea project topic.

-Explore the One Good Idea project topics in more detail with your class using the Exploring our Energy online resources.
+Explore the One Good Idea project topics in more detail with your class using the primary science curriculum online resources.
 The Interactive White Board lessons and practical activities will give the students some hands on experience on a range of topics.